dbkblk/rand_launcher/README.md

 DistantRev=
 ```

-If you add the following lines under [Main], it will allow customization:
+If you add the following lines under [Mod], it will allow customization:

 ```
 mod_name=Your mod name